dschuck/p1xt-guides/README.md

 ### Advanced Specializations

-The following specializations rely on knowledge gained in earlier tiers.
-Additionally, they are typically 'more difficult' or will require more work than those listed above.

 - [Computer Science - Algorithms](./specializations/algorithms.md) -Suggested for Tier 2 or later
 - [Computer Science - Advanced Algorithms](./specializations/advanced-algorithms.md) - Computer Science - Algorithms is a pre-requisite
 - [Computer Science - Intensive](./specializations/computer_science.md) - Suggested for Tier 4 or later